Opinion | Antiracist Parenting During COVID-19 and Beyond

 What’s at Stake?

 We cannot pretend this pandemic is a great equalizer, as suggested in earlier months, and ignore the impact that it is having on Black people and other people of color.
-From verbal racist attacks against Asian Americans and immigrants here in the United States to the disparate number of cases and deaths among Black, brown and Indigenous people, we are witnessing the continued dehumanization of people of color in service to upholding capitalism and white supremacy.
+From verbal racist attacks against Asian Americans and immigrants here in the United States to the disparate number of cases and deaths among Black, Brown, and Indigenous people, we are witnessing the continued dehumanization of people of color in service to upholding capitalism and white supremacy.

 Overall in the U.S., Black people and other people of color experience higher levels of violence, housing insecurity, and job discrimination than their White counterparts.
 During COVID, existing health disparities and lack of access to quality medical care has led to disproportionately high mortality rates within communities of color as well: In Louisville, Kentucky, where Jardana lives, 12% of the people who have died of COVID-19 are Black, but they are only 8.3% of the state’s population.
 In Chicago, where Rachel lives, the numbers are even more staggering: Black people are 30% of the city’s population, but make up 72% of the COVID-19 deaths.